 When I started photography digital photography was not wide-spread.
 My first proper camera was a Canon EOS 300.
 (No, not a 300D, just a 300).
 Apart from my house, my car and my wedding dress, it was the most expensive thing I’d ever bought.
-To be honest, it wasn’t really very good; I think you can pick them up on eBay now for less than £10.
+It wasn’t really very good; I think you can pick them up on eBay now for less than £10.

 As well as shooting film I used to develop it.
 Not colour; I’d leave that for others with machines to deal with, but black and white I could develop and print at home.
 I had a second-hand enlarger and black out material that I could fix to my kitchen windows.
 I was sorted.